midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Origin module` -> The origin module in Node.js represents the starting point or root directory of the application.
 It provides information about the current working directory of the Node.js process.

-`Authentication` -> Authentication is the process of verifying the identity of a user or entity trying to access a system or resource.
+`Authentication` -> Authentication is the process of verifying the identity of a user or  an entity trying to access a system or resource.

 `Authorization` -> Authorization is the process of determining what actions or resources a user or entity is allowed to access within a system.